 Research by Fletcher, J., and Jensen, R., (2015)† aims to understand solutions to barriers for the elderly population when using mobile health technology platforms.
 The barriers studied related to physical, acceptance, and technological design barriers.
 It concludes the use of mobile health platforms for with the elderly can be effective if concerns are addressed and assistance resources made available.10

 The Effect of Telehealth on Mortality and ER Visits

 A study by Steventon (2012)† finds home-based telehealth to be associated with lower emergency room admission rates and patient mortality.11

 This study is based on third-party solutions and data, which is not necessarily identical to the MCMS solution or Medtronic Data.

-Darkins A, Kendall S, Edmonson E, Young M, Stressel P. Reduced cost and mortality using home telehealth to promote self-management of complex chronic conditions: a retrospective matched cohort study of 4,999 veteran patients.
-Telemed J E Health 2015 Jan; 21(1):70-6.
+Darkins A., Kendall S., Edmonson E., Young M., Stressel P. Reduced cost and mortality using home telehealth to promote self-management of complex chronic conditions: a retrospective matched cohort study of 4,999 veteran patients.
+Telemed J E Health.
+2015;21(1):70–6.

 Steventon (2012).
 Effect of telehealth on use of secondary care and mortality: findings from the Whole System Demonstrator cluster randomized trial.
-BMJ 2012 Jun 21; 344:e3874.
+BMJ.
+2012;344:e3874.